Finding a Top Financial Advisor Firm in Melville, New York

 Heller Wealth Management generally requires a $1 million account minimum for new and prospective clients.
-Despite this, it works with a nearly even number of high-net-worth individuals and non-high-net-worth individuals.
-Pension and profit-sharing plans round out the firm’s client base.
+Despite this, it works with both high-net-worth individuals and non-high-net-worth individuals.
+The firm also offers services to pension and profit-sharing plans and business entities.

 Some advisors at this fee-based firm can earn commissions via insurance product sales.
 This doesn’t discount the firm’s fiduciary duty, though, which legally binds it to act in clients’ best interests.